exoticlibraries/libcester/docs/docs/mocking.rst

 Mocking
 =========

-cester supports Mocking field, function and struct.
+cester supports mocking function.
 The mock feature currently works on GCC compiler only because of the use of the `--wrap` option which is not supported on MAC OSX and might not be available in other compilers.

 The following macros are use for mocking